auth0/docs/articles/support/matrix.md

 Official support provided by Auth0 is limited to the languages, platforms, versions, and technologies specifically listed as such on this page.
 Anything that is *not* listed, or listed as **community-supported**, is ineligible for Auth0 support.

-In the event that you have questions involving unsupported items, you may:

-* Post your question on the Auth0 public forum;
+In the event that you have questions involving unsupported items, you may post your question on the Auth0 public forum.

-* Seek direct assistance by contacting the developers responsible for the items (such as specific libraries or software development kits (SDKs).
+For community-supported items, you can seek assistance by contacting the developers responsible for those items (such as submitting issues on the GitHub repositories for the specific libraries or software development kits (SDKs)).

 <div class="alert alert-info">
   Auth0 support is limited to the most recent version of the technologies listed (unless otherwise specified).
-If you are using an older version, please upgrade prior to seeking support.
+If you are using an older version, you will be required to upgrade prior to seeking support.
 </div>

 ### Definitions